OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ![](/docs/images/5671696/5866143.png)
 3. Enter any required parameters
 ![](/docs/images/5671696/5866144.png)
 4. Click the **Run now** button.
-This will execute the step as a new task and provide the full script.Â
+This will execute the step as a new task and provide the full script.
 ![](/docs/images/5671696/5866145.png)
 ![](/docs/images/5671696/5866146.png)
 ![](/docs/images/5671696/5866147.png)